FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/04-react-native.md

 * [ ] Add a custom splash screen and app icon for iOS and Android

-**Include a Map scene:**
+**Include a Map screen:**

-* [ ] Add an additional scene containing a map using [React Native Maps](https://github.com/airbnb/react-native-maps) with a custom image pin to show the conference location
+* [ ] Add an additional screen containing a map using [React Native Maps](https://github.com/airbnb/react-native-maps) with a custom image pin to show the conference location

 ## Submission Instructions